-Moving bee hives to a new location may seem daunting to new beekeepers.
-It takes careful planning and a gentle touch, but the steps for how to move bees short and long distances are relatively simple.
-If you need to relocate your bee hives, know the proper safety protocols for moving bees to ensure you, your helpers, and the colony remain safe.
+Moving live bee colonies to a new location may seem daunting.
+It takes careful planning and a gentle touch, but the steps to move bees short and long distances are relatively simple.
+Learn the proper safety protocols for moving bees to ensure you, your helpers, and the colony remain safe.

 Yes, you can move your hives anywhere from a few feet to many miles, if necessary.
 While it’s important to site your apiary in the best possible location from the start, sometimes you can’t avoid relocating your bees.
 With proper transport safety measures and reorientation procedures, your bees can recalibrate to a new location within a few days.